rshest/polyfarm-rust/README.md

 ## Purpose

-Random search solver for a "polyomino farm" problem:

-Written as a Rust learning exercise.
+Random search solver for a "polyomino farm" problem, written as a Rust learning exercise.

-Generates HTML/SVGs visualizing the results.
+Generates HTML/SVG files visualizing the results at every optimization step.

 ## The problem